pallets-eco/flask-rq/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug report
-about: Report a bug in Flask-rq (not other projects which depend on Flask-rq)
+about: Report a bug in Flask-RQ (not other projects which depend on Flask-RQ)
 ---

 <!--
-This issue tracker is a tool to address bugs in Flask-rq itself.
-Please use GitHub Discussions or the Pallets Discord for questions about your own code.
+This issue tracker is a tool to address bugs in Flask-RQ itself.
+Please use the Pallets Discord for questions about your own code.

 Replace this comment with a clear outline of what the bug is.
 -->